poviolabs/ecs-deploy-cli/README.md

 #### --skipPush

 Only build the image.
-Usefull for testing.
+Useful for testing.

 #### --platform